metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 Interesting change of tactics by the Bears late in the game.
 After Justin Fields connected with a receiver on a heavily-improvised play, Luke Getsy opened the next drive with two straight passes, taking the 49ers completely by surprise.
 Well done.

-San Francisco's physicality is very evident on tape, especially on defense.
+The 49er defense's physicality is very evident on tape.

 ***